tenimathew/learning/docs/oracle/20_query-tuning.md

 - Partitioning allows tables, indexes and index-organized tables to be subdivided into smaller pieces, enabling these database objects to be managed and accessed at a finer level of granularity (Indexing will be ineffective for large amount of data).
 - Partition pruningis the act of eliminating, or ignoring partitions that are irrelevant to the SQL statements' selection criteria
 - Mainly used in data warehousing area (More `SELECT` less DML)
+- Increases performance by only working on the data that is relevant.
+- Improves availability through individual partition manageability.
+- Decreases costs by storing data in the most appropriate manner.
+- Is easy as to implement as it requires no changes to applications and queries.
+- Is a mature, well proven feature used by thousands of Oracle customers.

+- Oracle supports a wide array of partitioning methods:
+  - **Range Partitioning** - the data is distributed based on a range of values.
+  - **List Partitioning** The data distribution is defined by a discrete list of values.
+One or multiple columns can be used as partition key.
+  - **Auto-List Partitioning** - extends the capabilities of the list method by automatically defining new partitions for any new partition key values.
+  - **Hash Partitioning** - an internal hash algorithm is applied to the partitioning key to determine the partition.
+  - **Composite Partitioning** - combinations of two data distribution methods are used.
+First, the table is partitioned by data distribution method one and then each partition is further subdivided into subpartitions using the second data distribution method.
+  - **Multi-Column Range Partitioning** - an option for when the partitioning key is composed of several columns and subsequent columns define a higher level of granularity than the preceding ones.
+  - **Interval Partitioning** - extends the capabilities of the range method by automatically defining equi-partitioned ranges for any future partitions using an interval definition as part of the table metadata.
+  - **Reference Partitioning Partitions** - a table by leveraging an existing parent-child relationship.
+The primary key relationship is used to inherit the partitioning strategy of the parent table to its child table.
+  - **Virtual Column Based Partitioning** - allows the partitioning key to be an expression, using one or more existing columns of a table, and storing the expression as metadata only.
+  - **Interval Reference Partitioning** - an extension to reference partitioning that allows the use of interval partitioned tables as parent tables for reference partitioning.

 ### List Partition